 The CRHS is partnering with the B&O Railroad Museum in Baltimore, MD to restore the museum’s operating SW7 to its authentic Conrail colors.
 BOMX #1200 was once Conrail #8905, and the museum has enlisted The CRHS’s help to restore the locomotive and pay homage to Conrail’s operational history in Baltimore.

-The two organizations have begun a joint fundraising campaign to raise $6,000, which will cover the extensive surface preparation and all of the paint materials for the new paint job (all labor will be supplied by B&O Railroad Museum staff and volunteers).
-Any additional funds raised will be placed into an account dedicated solely to the maintenance and upkeep of the #8905, which is the regular power for the museum’s excursions.
+The two organizations have raised over $6,000 through a joint fundraising campaign, which will cover the extensive surface preparation and all of the paint materials for the new paint job in 2019 (all labor will be supplied by B&O Railroad Museum staff and volunteers).
+Any additional funds that are not used for the paint job will be placed into an account dedicated solely to the maintenance and upkeep of the #8905, which is the regular power for the museum’s excursions.

-Keep reading below to learn how to donate to the project, sign up for our mailing list to stay informed and get involved, and to learn about #8905's operational history!
+Keep reading below to learn about #8905's operational history and sign up for our mailing list to stay informed and get involved!

 History of the 8905